nevir/hackish-sprockets-htmlimports/README.md

 Ok, What's It Do?
 -----------------

-At`sprockets-htmlimports` parses `.html` files for their dependencies, expressed via:
+`sprockets-htmlimports` parses `.html` files for their dependencies, expressed via:

 * `<link href="..." rel="import">`